 As you can see, investing in insurance for your Bulldog is often worthwhile.
 The premium often deters pet parents.
 But when you consider the costs associated with common non-routine vet bills for the breed, you realize it can be a more budget-friendly option.
-Not to mention the peace of mind knowing that you’ll never be faced with choosing between your wallet and your best friend’s health or life.
+Not to mention the peace of mind of knowing that you’ll never be faced with choosing between your wallet and your best friend’s health or life.

 No matter the policy you choose, remember to read the fine print to understand the coverage and limitations before you sign up.
 If you’re unsure about something or have questions, give the pet insurance company a call or speak with your vet.